-The Cambridge team analysed magnetic resonance imaging (MRI) brain scans from more than 150 autistic children and compared them with MRI scans from similarly aged children but who did not have autism.
+The Cambridge team analyzed magnetic resonance imaging (MRI) brain scans from more than 150 autistic children and compared them with MRI scans from similarly aged children but who did not have autism.
 They looked at variation in the thickness of the cortex, the outermost layer of the brain, and linked this to gene activity in the brain.

 They discovered a set of genes linked to differences in the thickness of the cortex between autistic kids and non-autistic children.
 Many of these genes are involved in how brain cells (or neurons) communicate with each other.
 Interestingly, many of the genes identified in this study have been shown to have lower gene activity at the molecular level in autistic post-mortem brain tissue samples.